-Really, our Western expansion efforts are consistent with what we've done in the East, Kathryn -- and that is we're looking for leading positions.
-And what we're doing with this transaction in Texas is truly putting a stake in the ground on a wholly leading position in a host of different markets, including where we sit in Dallas, Fort Worth and giving us nice entry to Austin, as well.

-I think you've actually been out and seen those Denver operations.
+: Really, our Western expansion efforts are consistent with what we've done in the East, Kathryn, and that is we're looking for leading positions.
+And what we're doing with this transaction in Texas is truly putting a stake in the ground on a wholly leading position in a host of different markets, including where we sit in Dallas/Fort Worth, and giving us nice entry to Austin as well.
+I think you guys, you've been out and seen those Denver operations.
 We took down a formidable presence along the Front Range.
-And what this does for us in California -- honestly, it gives us optionality.
-That's the primary principle that I would outline to you -- we have optionality in California on growing that business or doing other things with that business, as well.
-And we're going to have our eyes wide open.

-The primary thing that we want to do, Kathryn, is build value for shareholders.
-And we believe we can do that.
+And what this does for us in California, honestly, it gives us optionality.
+That's the primary principle that I would outline to you.
+We have optionality in California on growing that business or doing other things with that business as well, and we're going to have our eyes wide open.
+The primary thing that we want to do, Kathryn, is build value for shareholders, and we believe we can do that.
 I think we've done it very effectively in Colorado.
-I know we'll do it effectively in Texas and we're going to see exactly how we want to go ahead and move forward with a number of very attractive options in California.
+I know we'll do it effectively in Texas.
+And we're going to see exactly how we want to go ahead and move forward with a number of very attractive options in California.

-Kathryn Thompson: And with the California assets, would you be willing to J.V. the cement ops in order to pick up aggregate assets?
+: And with the California assets, would you be willing to JV the cement ops order to pick up aggregate assets?

-Ward Nye: You know what, I'm not going to lay out all the different cards that spell out what our strategic options are.
-But there are many.
-And we are -- we like to think we're creative people.
-And I'm confident we will find a good solution, one way or the other, with California.
+< A - Ward Nye - Martin Marietta Materials, Inc.>: You know what, I'm not going to lay out all the different cards that spell out what our strategic options are, but they're many.
+And we like to think we're creative people, and I'm confident we will find a good solution one way or the other with California.

-Kathryn Thompson: OK.
-And finally -- and I'll get back in the queue -- could you give a little bit more color on the asset sales to properties?
-And it may be too early to say what the potential incremental value is, but just helping us get a sense of the relative magnitude -- is this more like a \$100 million type transaction or a 3 or 500 million type transaction?
+: Okay.
+And finally, and I'll get back in the queue, could you give a little bit more color on the asset sales, the properties?
+And it may be too early to say what the potential incremental value is, but just helping us get a sense of the relative magnitude, is this more like a \$100 million type transaction or a \$300 million or \$500 million type transaction?

-Anne Lloyd: Kathryn, it's not 3 or 5.
-It'd probably end up -- the \$100 million range.
+: Kathryn, it's not \$300 million or \$500 million, but probably in the \$100 million range.

-Kathryn Thompson: OK, great.
+: Okay, great.
 Thank you very much.

-Ward Nye: Thank you, Kathryn.
+: Thank you, Kathryn.

-Operator: Your next question comes from the line of Trey Grooms of Stephens Inc.
+Operator: Our next question comes from the line of Trey Grooms of Stephens, Inc.

-Trey Grooms: Hey, good morning.
+: Hey, good morning.

-Ward Nye: Good morning, Trey.
+: Good morning, Trey.

-Trey Grooms: So, Ward, you gave us some volume and pricing guidance for the standalone Martin Marietta, you know, for '14, as you always do.
-Can you give us any metrics on kind of what you expect for the TXI business as we look into calendar '14, you know, and as you guys expect it to be pretty quickly accretive?
+: So, Ward, you gave us some volume and pricing guidance for the standalone Martin Marietta for 2014, as you always do.
+Can you give us any metrics on what you expect for the TXI business as we look into calendar 2014, and as you guys expect it to be pretty quickly accretive?

-You know what, obviously, I think you could take a look at those Texas markets and California and probably get a better feel for that.
-You know, we're in a funny place right now because I think coming out and giving specifics on a TXI business is really not where I need to be, as we're sitting here at this moment.

-But I think if you go back and take a look at what's happened this past year in DFW -- what's anticipated with heavy highway work there, what's going on with population demographics in DFW and what appears to be a very strong returning California, I think directionally all those markets look very, very attractive.
+: You know what, obviously, I think you can take a look at those Texas markets and California and probably get a better feel for that.
+We're in a funny place right now because I think coming out and giving specifics on TXI business is really not where I need to be as we're sitting here at this moment.
+But I think if you go back and take a look at what's happened this past year in DFW, what's anticipated with heavy highway work there, what's going on with population demographics in DFW and what appears to be a very strong return in California, I think, directionally, all those markets look very, very attractive.